wp-plugins/snapshot-backup/readme.txt

 3. Success Screen: if you see this then your backup was successful.

 == Changelog ==

+= 2.0.2 =
+Fixed error message related to header function

+= 2.0.1 =
+Some files for the 2.0 reiease hadn't copied to the WordPress repository... my mistake, issue has ben fixed.

 = 2.0 =
 New Menu Structure